Sameeer-Ahmad/Facebook-Clone/README.md

 <img src="https://github.com/Sameeer-Ahmad/Facebook-Clone/blob/main/facebook-clone/src/Images/Screensort/friends.JPG">

 ##  Watch page
--The application introduces a Watch page where users can discover and enjoy a curated selection of videos .
+- The application introduces a Watch page where users can discover and enjoy a curated selection of videos .

 <img src="https://github.com/Sameeer-Ahmad/Facebook-Clone/blob/main/facebook-clone/src/Images/Screensort/videopage.JPG">

 ## Marcketplace Page
--The application introduces a dynamic Market page enriched with pagination, sorting, and filtering functionalities for enhanced user experience.
+- The application introduces a dynamic Market page enriched with pagination, sorting, and filtering functionalities for enhanced user experience.
 Users can conveniently browse through products, organize listings based on their preferences, and efficiently find desired items within the marketplace.

 <img src="https://github.com/Sameeer-Ahmad/Facebook-Clone/blob/main/facebook-clone/src/Images/Screensort/marcketpage.JPG">

 ## Profile Page
--The application offers a personalized My Profile page where users can view their Profile and view their activity.
+- The application offers a personalized My Profile page where users can view their Profile and view their activity.

 <img src="https://github.com/Sameeer-Ahmad/Facebook-Clone/blob/main/facebook-clone/src/Images/Screensort/profilepage.JPG">

 ## Dark Mode
--The application now offers a Dark Mode feature, providing users with the option to switch the entire interface to a darker color scheme for improved visibility in low-light environments.
+- The application now offers a Dark Mode feature, providing users with the option to switch the entire interface to a darker color scheme for improved visibility in low-light environments.
 Users can toggle Dark Mode on or off according to their preference.

 <img src="https://github.com/Sameeer-Ahmad/Facebook-Clone/blob/main/facebook-clone/src/Images/Screensort/darkmode.JPG">

 ## Design Decisions or Assumptions
--Employed Firebase Authentication for secure user login and authentication processes, ensuring user data confidentiality and authentication integrity.
+- Employed Firebase Authentication for secure user login and authentication processes, ensuring user data confidentiality and authentication integrity.
--Utilized Git version control for efficient collaboration among team members, enabling seamless code management, version tracking, and code review processes.
+- Utilized Git version control for efficient collaboration among team members, enabling seamless code management, version tracking, and code review processes.
--Chose Chakra UI for its comprehensive and customizable component library, facilitating rapid development and consistent UI styling across the application.
+- Chose Chakra UI for its comprehensive and customizable component library, facilitating rapid development and consistent UI styling across the application.
--Implemented responsive design principles to ensure the application's adaptability across various devices and screen sizes, enhancing accessibility and user experience for a diverse audience.
+- Implemented responsive design principles to ensure the application's adaptability across various devices and screen sizes, enhancing accessibility and user experience for a diverse audience.

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
 For BE/FS projects, guide the reviewer on how to check the Firebase configuration.